donavon/lloop/README.md

 ```

 `Loop` automatically attaches the same props (one for each object key) that we passed in the JavaScript `map`
-example above, but it does so automatically, reducing visual clutter for a cleaner code.
+example above, but it does so automatically, like magic, reducing visual clutter for a cleaner code.

 Both render the exact same HTML which might look something like this: